• Skip to primary navigation

 Both can be considered a good source of dietary fiber and have various health benefits such as promoting heart health, reducing inflammation, and improving digestive health.

-It is important to note that for individuals with G6PD deficiency, fava beans should be avoided due to the risk of hemolysis.
+Note that for individuals with G6PD deficiency, fava beans should be avoided due to the risk of hemolysis.

 Cooking and Preparation Differences

-When it comes to preparing and cooking fava beans and broad beans, there are a few differences to keep in mind:
+There are a few differences to keep in mind:

 • Both beans need to be shelled before cooking.
 However, fava beans require an additional step of peeling each individual bean once it's been boiled or steamed.
 This can be time-consuming but results in a softer texture.
 Broad beans, on the other hand, do not require this extra step.